 Directions: From Everett, take US 2 east for 28 miles into the small town of Gold Bar.
 Turn left onto First street, the signed turnoff for Wallace Falls State Park (it is just before milepost 28.)
 At a four-way stop, turn right onto May Creek Road and drive 1.5 miles to Wallace Falls State Park.

 Boulder River, North Cascades

-Distance: Up to 8.5 miles round trip, 700 feet elevation gain, no pass required
+Distance: Up to 8.5 miles round trip, 700 feet elevation gain, no pass required to park.

 Conditions: Check current conditions and trip reports at WTA.